-Studies also show that while you risk losing water-soluble nutrients during cooking, there could be increased bioavailability of other nutrients like carotenoids and some GSLs[*].
+Studies also show that while you risk losing water-soluble nutrients during cooking cauliflower, there could be increased bioavailability of other nutrients like carotenoids and some GSLs[*].

 Rosemary Cauliflower Mash and Gravy

-Swap out those heavy potatoes for this rosemary cauliflower mash and keto gravy – a healthy ketogenic option that will taste just like the original recipe!
-Plus, learn our best tricks for staying keto during the holidays.
+Swap out those heavy potatoes for this rosemary cauliflower mash and keto gravy — a healthy ketogenic option that will taste just like the real thing.

 - Prep Time: 15 minutes

 - Cook Time: 30 minutes